 I think we love each other more than we ever even dreamed.
 I think our love is reaching depths we didn’t know existed.
 We feel for each other in ways we never did before… walking in tune to the heart of another person.

 Yet, we are at a complete loss sometimes how to help or encourage because it seems our efforts to do so make it worse or cause unintended hurt.

 We have to watch and wait while God does His thing.

 We have to push through the tangle of words, the daily mix-ups, the stress and the personality changes.
 We have to learn how to navigate the impact of all of these things on who we are and how we handle life.
 We have to learn how to do that together.

-And on a pressure-cooker time frame.
+And how to live married life on a pressure-cooker time frame.

-Because if something is left alone or left undone… the next problem will arise whether we are ready for it or not.
+Because if something is left alone or left undone, the next problem will arise whether we are ready for it or not.

-And these little things become HUGE things because someone has to fix, find, or do without.
+These little things become HUGE things because someone has to fix, find, or do without.